strath-m/akima-proposals/content/proposals/quad-lock.md

 ## **Will this identify quick wins?**

 Yes.
 Recommendations will be prioritised by effort and impact, allowing the Quad Lock team to identify opportunities that can deliver value in both the short and long term.

+# Notes

+## Why Akima Studio

+Akima Studio is a senior-led design studio built by designers who have spent years working across UX, digital experience, ecommerce, and conversion-focused design.

+We bring that level of strategic thinking and design craft without the overhead, handover gaps, or generic processes that often come with larger agencies.

+For Quad Lock, this means the audit will not be treated as a surface-level UX review.
+We will approach it as a commercial growth opportunity: identifying ways to improve product discovery, increase conversion performance, strengthen cross-sell pathways, and create a clearer experience for customers navigating the Quad Lock ecosystem.

+Our strength is combining human-centred UX thinking with elevated design and commercial strategy, ensuring recommendations are both practical and impactful.